-Belmond Grand Hotel Timeo boasts Taormina’s finest views.
+Grand Hotel Timeo boasts Taormina’s finest views.
 They’re the same breathtaking panoramas Goethe enjoyed from the neighbouring Greek Theatre.
 It is a rare thing for a writer to admit being lost for words, but he readily accepted the overwhelming impact of the sight:

 “Thank goodness everything we saw today has been sufficiently described already… [We] could not tear ourselves away until after sunset.
 To watch this landscape, so remarkable in every aspect, slowly sinking into darkness, was an incredibly beautiful sight.”

-Many have suggested that the views from the Greek Theatre—and Belmond Grand Hotel Timeo—are among the most striking on earth.
+Many have suggested that the views from the Greek Theatre—and Grand Hotel Timeo—are among the most striking on earth.
 Certainly, no visit to Taormina would be complete without climbing the cliffs and seeing them for yourself.
 Should you really want to get into the spirit of things, you can make the ascent on foot as Goethe did.
 We recommend taking the cable car, however.
 Running every 15 minutes from Mazzarò Bay, it takes you right into the heart of town.
 Savour the short walk up to the ancient amphitheatre and prepare for what Goethe described as “a stupendous work of Art and Nature”.
 Take a seat high in the theatre’s terraces and reflect on the writer’s assertion that:

 “no audience in any other theatre ever beheld such a view.
 Citadels stand perched on higher cliffs to the right; down below lies the town… Straight ahead one sees the long ridge of Etna, to the left the coastline as far as Catania or even Syracuse, and the whole panorama is capped by the huge, fuming, fiery mountain, the look of which, tempered by distance and atmosphere, is, however, more friendly than forbidding.”

 As Goethe discovered all those years ago, such dramatic panoramas demand more than a cursory glance.
 You could gaze for hours and still feel under their spell.
 Wander next door to treat your tastebuds as you indulge your eyes.
-Sip our specialty Etna spritz on our famed Literary Terrace before heading to The Restaurant to dine under the stars.
+Sip our specialty Etna spritz on our famed Literary Terrace before heading to Timeo Restaurant to dine under the stars.
 Enjoying elegant Sicilian plates while Etna puffs away on the horizon, is nothing short of divine.

 Taormina enraptures and captivates.
 When the time comes to leave, you’ll no doubt think it’s too soon.
 Don’t worry.
 Its sights linger long in the memory.
 Can’t get them off your mind?
 Follow Goethe’s lead and author your very own Sicilian adventure.